-This Google Chrome guide shows everything you need to know about Google Chrome browser.
+This Chrome user guide shows everything you need to know about Google Chrome browser.
 It covers the basics of using Google Chrome and also outlines more than a few advanced tricks.
 Enjoy!

 Table of Contents

 No, I don’t mean literally; that’d be messy.
 But the Internet did get a lot bigger extremely quickly.
 All sorts of interesting websites started popping up — YouTube, Facebook, Twitter — and all of a sudden using our computer shifted away from using applications installed on our computers towards using websites which allow us to share and collaborate.
 That’s great, right?